mon7792/learaid/docs/question.md

 ## Logistics
 1. how to setup stripe ?
 2. how to setup support email address ?
-3. move the pricing page to the public auth side.
+3. move the pricing page to the public auth side ?
+4. how much token should be given for the base plan ?

+## Usage based pricing.
+base plan -> 1000 token.
+pro plan ->  5$ -> 5000 token validity -> 1 year from the date of purchase.